VirtoCommerce/vc-platform/docs/getting-started.md

 There are several marketing tools in Virto Commerce: you can publish content, create personalized shopping experiences for customers, manage promotions.

-Start with Creation of two simple promotions:
+Start with creation of two simple promotions:

 1. 5% if cart subtotal > 100 $
 2. Add Gif product

 Then you can play with extended e-commerce marketing, like 10% if product is in-stock.

-You can find more details here:
+You can find more details about how to create first promotions here:

 * [Create a content publishing](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/vc2userguide/marketing/how-to-add-an-advertising-spot-via-marketing/create-a-content-publishing.md)
 * [Dynamic content](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/vc2userguide/marketing/dynamic-content.md)